 And a matter of fact, if you don’t have these in your campaign, you should add them right after you finish reading this article.

 Some of the common negative searches that we see show up have to do with jobs.
-You don’t want to get people clicking on your ads looking for an appliance repair job, right?
+You don’t want to get people clicking on your ads looking for an air conditioner repair or appliance repair job, right?

 If a consumer is looking to get their blender fixed and you don’t service them, you don’t want your ad to show up for searches like these because all these bad searches cost money.